Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Flagging performance disparities

-This subsection focuses on case (1), testing the hypothesis $H_0: \epsilon_G \in \Omega_0$ against the alternative $H_{04}: \epsilon_G \in \Omega_4 - \Omega_0$.
-We derive the asymptotic distribution of the empirical likelihood statistic for each subgroup's performance disparity, from which we obtain the corresponding $p$-values.
+We derive the asymptotic distribution of the empirical likelihood ratio statistic for each subgroup's performance disparity, from which we obtain the corresponding $p$-values.
 To facilitate subsequent extensions to other testing problems, it is necessary to reintroduce relevant notation.